На русском языке

 ~ \boldsymbol {\Phi }=\frac {\rho_{0q}}{\rho_0}\mathbf {A}+\mathbf {D} +\mathbf {U}+ \boldsymbol {\Pi }+ \boldsymbol {\Theta }+\mathbf {G}+\mathbf {W}.

-The tensor of the general field is calculated as the 4-curl of the 4-potential.
-If we assume that the ratio of the charge density to the mass density ~ \frac {\rho_{0q}}{\rho_0} in each considered matter unit is constant as the ratio of the charge to the mass of the unit, the tensor of the general field turns out to be the sum of tensors of particular fields:
+Tensor of general field is calculated as 4-curl of 4-potential.
+If we assume that ratio of charge density to mass density ~ \frac {\rho_{0q}}{\rho_0} in each considered matter unit is constant as the ratio of charge to mass of the unit, the tensor of general field turns out to be the sum of tensors of particular fields:

 ~ s_{\mu \nu} =\nabla_\mu s_\nu - \nabla_\nu s_\mu = \frac {\rho_{0q}}{\rho_0} F_{\mu \nu} + \Phi_{\mu \nu}+ u_{\mu \nu}+ f_{\mu \nu}+ h_{\mu \nu}+ \gamma_{\mu \nu}+ w_{\mu \nu} . \qquad\qquad (1)

 The components of field tensors are their strengths and solenoidal vectors.
-Consequently, the general field strength in each matter unit (volume unit) is the sum of strengths of particular fields and the same applies to solenoidal vector of the general field:
+Consequently, the general field strength in each matter unit (volume unit) is the sum of strengths of particular fields and the same applies to solenoidal vector of general field:

 ~\mathbf {T }=\frac {\rho_{0q}}{\rho_0} \mathbf {E}+ \boldsymbol {\Gamma } +\mathbf {S}+\mathbf {C }+\mathbf {X }+\mathbf {L}+\mathbf {Q}.\qquad\qquad (2)